Cognitive Behavioral Therapy Near Me: How To Find the Right Therapist For You

 - Increased self-awareness and emotional intelligence.

-- The ability to read your own thoughts and emotions and determine which are helpful and constructive, and which are harmful.
+- The ability to read your own thoughts and emotions and determine which are helpful, constructive, and harmful.

 - A dramatic decrease in symptoms